merijntiebie/Connect4/NOTES.md

 ### Unknown column --> error
-Column 8 --> error
+✅ Column 8 --> error

+### Extract a column from the board

+✅ extract the first column, that contains 3 red discs ✅ extract the 2nd column, that contains 3 yellow discs

 # Game class
 ## Units
-### Extract a column from the board

-✅ extract the first column, that contains 3 red discs extract the 2nd column, that contains 3 yellow discs

 ## Components

 ### Check if board contains a vertical victory
-three dics of same color played (see below) --> no vertical victory ⚫⚫⚫⚫⚫⚫⚫
-⚫⚫⚫⚫⚫⚫⚫
-⚫⚫⚫⚫⚫⚫⚫
-🔴🟡⚫⚫⚫⚫⚫
-🔴🟡⚫⚫⚫⚫⚫
-🔴🟡⚫⚫⚫⚫⚫

-four dics of same color played (see below)--> vertical victory ⚫⚫⚫⚫⚫⚫⚫
+✅ Player one just placed his disc in the 1st colum --> victory ⚫⚫⚫⚫⚫⚫⚫
 ⚫⚫⚫⚫⚫⚫⚫
 🔴⚫⚫⚫⚫⚫⚫
 🔴🟡⚫⚫⚫⚫⚫
 🔴🟡⚫⚫⚫⚫⚫
 🔴🟡⚫⚫⚫⚫⚫

 ## Components